 And this water-people would expand and hold this position at sea for the next centuries, despite the upcoming power of their other cousins, their neighbors the Vikings together with the Franks.
 The Frisian trade networks survived.
 The importance of the Frisian free-traders finally faded in the High Middle Ages.
-Although, the Frisians sea traders kept a strong position with the Baltic Sea all the way till the nineteenth century.
+Although, the Frisians sea traders kept a strong position as maritime freighters with the Baltic Sea all the way till the end of the eighteenth century.

 It were not only the Frisians who emerged in this region at the end of the Migration Period.
-Also the Salians (or Franks) mentioned already, entered into history, but then on land.
-More inland south of Frisia, region Hamaland in current province Gelderland in the Netherlands, was the cradle of the Merovingian empire.
+Also the Salian Franks mentioned already, entered history.
+More inland south of Frisia, region Hamaland in current province Gelderland was the cradle of the Merovingian empire.
 From here the Franks expanded south to present-day Belgium laying there the foundation of Francia and France.
 Do not tell the French.

 Now, how unique is all the above already?
-And you still have to read the story of the historic battle below.
+And you still have to read the story of the historic battle below which tries to postpone as long as possible in this post.
 Try to visualize all of the above and how it must have looked like.
-Tolkien did.
+Tolkien did anyway.
 He (re)created in his books an ancient, mythical world and he specifically studied the dramatic story of King Finn.
 Tolkien’s study ‘Finn and Hengest’ was posthumously published.

 3. The Freswæle at Finnsburh

 Where was the fuzz all about in the hall of young King Finn 1,500 years ago?
 Was it an ordinary power struggle?
-Or, was it just (usual) treacherous family-in-law?
-Or, was it a tragic love story?
+Was it just (usual) treacherous family-in-law?
+Was it a tragic love story?
 Or, was it the famous Hengest, founder of the Kentish royal dynasty Oiscingas, who had bigger plans?